The massive Sake wall as viewed from the upper floor |

 Serving Temperature: 12-15°C (can also be served warm at 40-48°C)

-Paired with: Sake steamed flounder with baby bok choy, Nori, Yozu Soy
+with baby bok choy, Nori, Yozu Soy

-MRP (Delhi)₹ 3765.00 (720ml);
+MRP (Delhi): ₹ 3765.00 (720ml);

 ₹ 2010.00 (300ml)

-Considered one of the highly reputed warm served Sakes (having won several medals consecutively in London’s International Wine Challenge) this could well be called a gourmet Sake with a sophisticated palate of floral finesse and good acidity.
-Paired really well with the Cantonese style Flounder(a flat structured fish) cooked with a Japanese twist.
+palate of floral finesse and good acidity.
+Paired really well with the Cantonese style Flounder(a flat structured fish) cooked with

 Classification: Junmai